- Ass Pull:

-The resolution of Rui's storyline in the Finale anime due to the time constraints.
+- The resolution of Rui's storyline in the Finale anime went mostly unexplained due to the time constraints.

-The live-action with some minor (and even semi-important) plotlines in the special episodes and movies; for example Tanya and Kuroki's attraction never goes anywhere despite the Ship Tease, and Rui's own issues are never explored even after her mother slaps her and drags her away from Chiaki and Nodame in the first movie.
+- The live-action doesn't resolve nor explain minor (and even semi-important) plotlines in the special episodes and movies; for example Tanya and Kuroki's attraction never goes anywhere despite the Ship Tease and the two becoming official in the anime/manga, and Rui's own issues are never explored even after her mother slaps her and drags her away from Chiaki and Nodame in the first movie.

-Les Yay: Nodame and Saiko have an... interesting encounter in a karaoke-bar.
+- Nodame and Saiko have an... interesting encounter in a karaoke-bar where Nodame crashes into Saiko's chest and comments on how pretty she is.
 It's rather short-lived though, since Nodame is very drunk and Saiko clearly not interested.